nesi/perf-training/_lessons/python-scatter/03b-ctypes.md

 ## Learn the basics

 Let's go to our example of computing the sum of all the elements of an array.
-In order not to interfere with the scatter code, let's create a directory `mysum` and go to that directory:
+In order not to interfere with the scatter code, let's create a directory `mysum_example` and go to that directory:
 ```
 mkdir mysum_example
 cd mysum_example